aphp/Cohort360-Back-end/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+**Cohort360-Back-end** serves as the backend of two main web applications: _Portail_ & _Cohort360_.
-Portail has the aim of controlling the access to EDS (Entrepôts de Données de Santé) data
+_Portail_ aims to allow controlling accesses to EDS (Entrepôts de Données de Santé) data.

-The main goals are to allow:
+The main functionalities are to allow:
-* Users to give access to other users to patient nominative or pseudonymised data
+* Users to give access to other users over patient nominative or pseudonymised data
 * Users to allow other users to give these accesses
 * Cohort360 users to ask for exports of their cohorts and download them as CSV files or transfer them to Jupyter workspaces
 * Admins to manage Jupyter and Unix workspaces

 ### Built With